CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{Mathematical Formulation of Workflows}

-To represent formally the structure and logic of RS analysis procedures, we model each workflow as a Directed Acyclic Graph (DAG).
+To represent the structure and logic of RS analysis procedures formally, we model each workflow as a Directed Acyclic Graph (DAG).
 A workflow $W$ is defined as a tuple $W = (V, E)$, where $V$ is a set of vertices representing tool actions and $E$ is a set of directed edges representing dependencies.
+Let $\mathcal{T} = \{t_1, t_2, \dots, t_n\}$ be the set of all available tools.
+Each vertex $v_i \in V$ corresponds to the invocation of a specific tool $t_i \in \mathcal{T}$.
+The properties of each tool $t_i$ are mainly defined by its two predefined mapping functions, precondition $\text{Pre}(t_i)$, and its execution effects, $\text{Eff}(t_i)$.
+The set of edges is constructed based on semantic compatibility, with a directed edge $e_{ij} = (v_i, v_j) \in E$ exists from vertex $v_i$ to $v_j$ if and only if an effect of tool $t_i$ satisfies a precondition of tool $t_j$, defined as